bysnupy/handson/handson__ocp4_manaul_upgrade.md

 ## Summary

-Show you how to upgrade OCP4.3 cluster from 4.3.0 to 4.3.13 in restricted network.
+I'd like to demonstrate you how to upgrade OCP4.3 cluster from 4.3.0 to 4.3.13 in restricted network.

 ## Mirror the release images from 4.3.0 to 4.3.13